melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 ## Fixed parameters
 * $h$ controlling the steepness of the stock-recruit relationship
-* $M$ for males
+* $M$ for males (set equal to estimated female value)
 * Selectivity parameters estimated at the bounds during model exploration were fixed in the pre-STAR model

 ## Growth Estimation

-The southern California base model estimated reasonable growth parameters for female and male k, lengths at age 30, and CVs of length at age (both young and old).
+The southern California base model estimated reasonable growth parameters for female and male *k*, lengths at age 30, and CVs of length at age (both young and old).
 The male growth parameters were modeled as exponential offsets to female growth, with the male  $L_{age=0}$ and associated CV fixed to the estimates for females (7.7 cm and a CV of 0.09) because male estimates hit lower bounds.
 Female $k$ was estimated at 0.16, slightly lower than the estimates for males of $k$ of 0.18 (exponential offset of 0.13).
 Females reached a larger size at $L_{age=30}$ of 55 cm than males, which reached 52 cm at estimated $L_{age=30}$ (Figure \@ref(fig:fittedgrowth)).
 The CV’s of the $L_{age=30}$ for females and males were 0.077 and 0.058, respectively.

 Estimates of the vonBertalanffy parameters transformed from the Schnute parameterization used by SS are below.
-In both parameterizations of the growth equation, the $k$ has the same definition.
+In both parameterizations of the growth equation, $k$ has the same definition.
 \begin{centering}

 Females $L_{\infty}$ = 55.6 cm; $k$ = 0.161; $t_0$ = -0.93